 With some simple adjustments to a base cabinet's settings, one can easily place a cabinet foot symbol from the library and slide it under the cabinet manually.
 One reason you may want to do this is to place two different style feet under a cabinet, or if you're using a special shaped cabinet that cannot have feet added to it automatically using the specification dialog.

 Select a cabinet you'd like to apply feet to manually using the Select Objects tool, then click on the Open Object edit button.

 On the General panel of the Cabinet Specification dialog:

 Set the Finished Floor to Bottom value to 4" or your preferred value.

 This raises the cabinet off the ground to make room for the feet that will be placed.

-Hit the OK button to confirm the changes and close out of the dialog.
+Click OK to confirm the changes and close the dialog.

 Once a cabinet foot is selected from the library, click near or within the same space your cabinet is located, to place it into the plan.

 For more control over the positioning of items such as cabinet feet, hold down the Ctrl key on a Windows PC or the Command key on a Mac while moving the object to disable all snap settings temporarily.